Founded December 2013

 See the Arcuro Medical product animation (Chinese).

 Extensive managerial and business development experience; previous positions include marketing and sales director at T.A.G.
 Medical Products, operations and project development manager at T.A.G., European marketing and sales manager at Frutarom Industries; worldwide connections with key opinion leaders in the international sports medicine and orthopedics communities

-Over 20 years’ experience in the medical device industry; founder, CEO & R&D director at T.A.G.
-Medical Products, products developed at T.A.G. are currently sold worldwide by J&J, Stryker, S&N, Tornier, and others; invented, developed, and commercialized numerous innovative medical devices; written 40 international patents
+He was the founder, CEO & R&D director at T.A.G.
+Medical Products.
+The products developed at T.A.G. are currently sold worldwide by J&J, Stryker, S&N, Tornier, and others.
+Ran invented, developed, and commercialized numerous innovative medical device and wrote 40 international patents.

 15 years’ experience developing medical devices; previously, design engineer and project manager, T.A.G.
 Medical Products, specializing in medical devices for sports medicine

 Director of Sports Medicine, Louis A. Weiss Memorial Hospital, Center for Athletic Medicine, Chicago, Illinois